mohammadrezaBorjian/Ai_Group/README.md

   *For more details about this topic, navigate to the `08 - An Overview of Supervised and Unsupervised Learning (Nur Sajadi)` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
   *Speaker: Nur Sajadi - nursajadiii@gmail.com*
   *News: Ryan Heida - mr.ryanheida@gmail.com*

+#### 4. AI Flows, AI Agents and MCP (Ryan Heida)
+- **AI Flows, AI Agents and MCP (Model-Context-Protocol)**: Explaining AI Flows and using AI Agents and also making MCP clear.
+  *For more details about this topic, navigate to the `13 - AI Flows, AI Agents and MCP (Ryan-Heida) copy` folder in this repository.
+The folder includes all needed references such as presentation slides, code examples, and additional resources.*
+  *Speaker: Ryan Heida - mr.ryanheida@gmail.com*
 ---

 ## Contact Us: